 Today it is possible that only shepherds and milkmaids might have all-year employment.
 Many run a B&B or are occupied with seasonal tourism.
 Its shops are impressive but there is much empty commercial space which over the years it must have pulled on and off like oversized long johns, as the town has struggled to balance the needs of its meagre population (2,688 listed in the census of 2011) and its summer tidal wave of backpackers and day trippers, cyclists and mock mountaineers.

 My shop has been empty, off and on, for some years.
-The front door is repainted, and it revealed six different layers of paint beneath: a palimpsest of trade.
-Above is its fascia board which is like a stack of playing cards – trading names resting on top of each other.
-A few have called in to speak their memories of working here – hairdresser, antiques, haberdashery, charity, a slalom ride of business offer that has crashed to bookshop – and all suggest that nothing had worked convincingly since the sweet shop of yesteryear, its longest use as far as I can gather.
-Alas books can barely compete with sherbet, and liquorice is tastier even than a complete set of Dickens.
-How the bookshop – it is an office space, too, a living room also, no doubt, and a space to programme live jazz and poetry – will fare is uncertain, of course.
+The front door is repainted, and sanding it revealed six different layers of paint beneath: a palimpsest of trade.
+Above is its fascia board which is like a stack of playing cards – trading names placed on top of each other.
+Passersby have called in to speak their memories of working here – hairdresser, antiques, haberdashery, charity, a slalom ride of business offer that has crashed to bookshop – and all suggest that nothing had worked convincingly since the sweet shop of yesteryear, its longest use as far as I can gather.
+Alas books can barely compete with sherbet, even with liquorice.
+How the bookshop will fare is to be interesting.